-Living Room: Lovely light room with comfortable seating, double doors leading to the patio, television with freeview channels, books, DVD player.
+Living Room: Lovely light room with comfortable seating, double doors leading to the patio, smart television with freeview channels, books.
 Ipod docking station, bluetooth speaker and multi fuel stove.

 Kitchen: Well equipped modern kitchen with kettle, toaster, electric oven and hob, microwave, dishwasher, fridge with freezer box, baking equipment, Nespresso machine (bring your own pods), washing machine and dryer.
 Table and chairs.
 Store cupboard basics of oil, salt and pepper provided too.